JosepFanals/GridCal_Optimize/doc/rst_source/candidates_optimization/ieee118.rst

     :alt: Sigma plot of the IEEE 118-bus grid, overloaded by a factor :math:`\lambda=1.5`.

     Sigma plot of the IEEE 118-bus grid, overloaded by a factor :math:`\lambda=1.5`.

+The dots moving towards the limit of the parabola is a telling sign that the system is becoming more ill-conditioned and operates close to the voltage collapse point.
+Hence, the goal is to propose investments to operate the grid in safer conditions.